HS302 Duel residents - claim form Claim as a non-resident for relief from UK tax under the terms of 2026

 3. In section 1(b), indicate if you were also a resident in another country with which the UK has a DTA.
 Fill in the required details about that country and your period of residence.

-4. Proceed to section 2 to determine your residence for DTA purposes.
-Answer questions about your permanent home, personal relations, and habitual abode, providing necessary details as prompted.
+4. Proceed to section 2, where you will determine your residence for DTA purposes.
+Answer questions about having a permanent home, personal relations, and habitual abode in both countries.

-5. Complete section 3 by declaring your residency status and attaching any required documentation from tax authorities as specified in subsections (a) or (b).
+5. Complete section 3 by declaring your residency status and attaching any necessary documentation as specified.
+Ensure all income details are accurately filled out in the provided tables.

-Start using our platform today to fill out your HS302 form online for free!
+Start using our platform today to fill out your HS302 form easily and for free!

 See more HS302 Duel residents - claim form Claim as a non-resident for relief from UK tax under the terms of versions